 You can also configure microphones, an app to use a headphone microphone, and one to use your computers’.
 All you have to do is set the Input devices of those apps and you will be good to go.

-That was how you can split audio between two different output devices.
+That is how you can split audio between two different output devices.

 The app is missing from the Volume Mixer